webpack/meeting-notes/2016-06/june-29.md

 * Backport --env
 * Create a medium publication (tobias/sean)
 * Create a blog post (tobias/sean)
-* Find some more people to invite to maintain the loaders and plugins or decide to depricate unused ones: (all)
+* Find some more people to invite to maintain the loaders and plugins or decide to deprecate unused ones: (all)
   * karma-webpack
   * coffee-loader
   * component-webpack-plugin